zarr-developers/zarr-python/docs/migration.rst

 2. Limit your imports from the Zarr-Python package.
 Most of the primary API ``zarr.*`` will be compatible in 3.0.
 However, the following breaking API changes are planned:

    - ``numcodecs.*`` will no longer be available in ``zarr.*``.
 (Suggested action: transition to importing codecs from ``numcodecs`` directly.)
    - The ``zarr.v3_api_available`` feature flag is being removed.
-(Suggested action: this experimental feature was deprecated in v2.18.)
+In zarr-python v3 the v3 API is always available, so you shouldn't need to use this flag.
-   - The following internal modules are being removed or significant changed:
+   - The following internal modules are being removed or significantly changed.
+If your application relies on imports from any of the below modules, you will need to either a) modify your application to no longer rely on these imports or b) vendor the parts of the specific modules that you need.

     - ``zarr.attrs``
     - ``zarr.codecs``